 When it comes to estate planning and elder law, there is a lot of information floating around out there.
 It is easy to feel overwhelmed by the answers you find.
 Below you’ll find the most common questions we hear from potential clients.
 Simply click the question below to see our answer.

 In most cases, we do not charge a fee for the first meeting with a potential new client.

 The attorneys in our firm each have a different hourly rate; however, we typically do not do hourly rate work.
 We often charge a flat fee for our services.
 Every case is different, and it’s hard give general information about fees, but for Estate Planning and Asset Protection Planning cases, our fees can range from $500 to $5,000 depending on what we do.
 Crisis Planning for medicaid or VA benefits can be more expensive.
 Fees in a typical Crisis Plan can range from $5,000 to $15,000, depending on a number of factors.
 But we always explain in detail the benefits and draw backs of any plan we propose and let our clients know the fees for all options up front.

 CELA is an abbreviation for the designation of Certified Elder Law Attorney.
-There are only three Certified Elder Law Attorneys in the state of Arkansas, and Justin Elrod and Todd Whatley are two of them.
+There are only three Certified Elder Law Attorneys in the state of Arkansas, and Justin Elrod is one of them.
 To receive this designation, an attorney must specialize in Elder Law for at least five years, participate in significantly more continuing education courses than most attorneys, and pass a specialized test written and graded by other Certified Elder Law Attorneys.